joseph65342/bidding-project-/README.md

 Student - Joseph R

-Sometimes windows creates duplicate folders so if there is two assignment- folders, make sure you're in the second one.
+Sometimes windows creates duplicate folders so if there is two folders, make sure you're in the second one.

-I have a folder for the server related code, a folder for the hardhat related code, but for the frontend there's no folder called frontend, all the frontend related code is just under the assignment- root folder.
+I have a folder for the server related code, a folder for the hardhat related code, but for the frontend there's no folder called frontend, all the frontend related code is just under the root folder.

 In total, for the whole app to run there should be four terminals running.